pmurtagh4/fewd-class-repo/final-project-worksheet/readme.md

 ### MVP/PostMVP - 5min
 Here is a link to a draft of the project.
 Since this is a draft, I have not completed it.
 I just laid out what I want the final project to look like with some notes as to what I will be adding. (https://codepen.io/pmurtagh4/pen/GXNzrJ)
-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

 Here is the link to the final project with beginning Javascript (written in Psuedo code).
 I have commented out the actual Javascript for now.
+For the Javascript, I will be having, some of the paragraphs on the webpage change color as the mouse hovers over them.
+I aslo will be using an Animate effect for the Heading 1 to be flashing.

 https://codepen.io/pmurtagh4/pen/GXNzrJ